m | deaths | logdose |

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-data 2.5 % 97.5 %
+was clearly increasing over time.
+2.5 % 97.5 %

 (Intercept) -0.1939158 0.8012249